xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/5-2.jpg)

 ### Step 6: glue them and try on
-If you don't have time to make arms, remember to wear a green cloth for zombie and blue one for steve.
+Wear the box and then glue it.
+If your box is much larger for your body, you can also glue it first then wear it.

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/6-1.jpg)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/6-2.jpg)

+If you don't have time to make arms, remember to wear a green cloth for zombie and blue one for steve.

 ### Step 7: let's party!